Chiropodist & Podiatrist

 Bunions have the medical name Hallux Valgus.
 It refers to a bony swelling at the base of the big toe.
 A bunion occurs when the big toe angles in towards the middle of the foot, causing the base of the big toe joint to stick out from the side of the foot.
 Although generally regarded as a condition that occurs in older people, they can affect children and people of all ages too.

-Lynnette our podiatrist at Elite Clinic has more than 9 year’s experience, successfully treating hallux valgus in adults and children of all ages.
-To make an appointment to see lynnette about a bunion, Please call us on 01698 813001 or email her at [email protected]
+Lynnette our podiatrist at my foot doctor has more than 11 year’s experience, successfully treating hallux valgus in adults and children of all ages.
+To make an appointment to see lynnette about a bunion, Please call us on 01698 267389 or text on 07985 687 770

 Why do Bunions occur?